NORWAY FAMILY ADVENTURE HOLIDAY

 Start your tour in the historic city of Bergen with its bustling fish market and historic ‘Bryggen’ wharf.
 Delve into adrenaline sports in Voss before heading to Flam for serene fjord views and gravity-defying mountain railways.
 Grab your crampons and pickaxe to climb the Nigardsbreen Glacier before pausing in characterful fjord villages in the Loen Valley.
 Finally, take in the epic Geirangerfjord and Trollstigen switchbacks before landing in Ålesund to enjoy museums, aquariums and lighthouses.
 Get ready for superlative overtime!

-- Flights: Flights from UK regional airports to Bergen (BGO), returning from Ålesund (AES)
+- Flights: International flights from UK to Bergen (BGO), Ålesund (AES) to UK

 - Transport: Car hire from airport pick-up to airport drop-off

 - Accommodation: 8 nights in characterful cabins, cottages & hotels